error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 4. **Transparent reporting** of both successes (97.9% ESO) and limitations (data acquisition complexity)
 5. **Physical mechanism focus** rather than mere statistical fitting

-The result is not just improved statistics but **transformative understanding**: SEG works, the data must match what SEG predicts, and when that match occurs, agreement is near-perfect.
+The result is not just improved statistics but **transformative understanding**: SSZ works, the data must match what SSZ predicts, and when that match occurs, agreement is near-perfect.

 **The Path Forward:**
 Future work should:
-1. **Prioritize ESO archive data** for all SEG validation studies
+1. **Prioritize ESO archive data** for all SSZ validation studies
 2. **Expand to additional ESO instruments** (MUSE, KMOS, SINFONI for spatially resolved spectroscopy)
 3. **Develop automated ESO pipeline** to reduce 8-14 hour manual workflow to <1 hour
 4. **Collaborate with ESO** for direct archive access with reduced authentication overhead
-5. **Target photon sphere observations** where SEG achieves 100% accuracy
+5. **Target photon sphere observations** where SSZ achieves 100% accuracy

-With appropriate data, SEG is no longer a speculative framework but an **empirically validated gravitational redshift predictor** operating at competitive accuracy levels.
+With appropriate data, SSZ is no longer a speculative framework but an **empirically validated gravitational redshift predictor** operating at competitive accuracy levels.

 ---